vsespb/mt-aws-glacier/README.md

 		1. If RULES contain spaces or wildcards, you must quote it when running `mtglacier` from Shell (Example: `mtglacier ... --filter -tmp/` but `mtglacier --filter '-log/ -tmp/'`)

 		2. Although, PATTERN can contain spaces, you cannot use if, because RULES separated by a space(s).

 		3. PATTERN can be empty (Example: `--filter +data/ --filter -` - excludes everything except any directory with name `data`, last pattern is empty)

 		4. Unlike other options, `filter`, `include` and `exclude` cannot be used in config file (in order to avoid mess with order of rules)

 + **--include**

-	Adds an INCLUDE PATTERN to list of rules (_Example_: `--include /data/ --filter '+/photos/ -'` - include only photos and data directories)
+	Adds an INCLUDE PATTERN to list of rules (Example: `--include /data/ --filter '+/photos/ -'` - include only photos and data directories)

 + **--exclude**

-	Adds an EXCLUDE PATTERN to list of rules (_Example_: `--exclude /data/` - include everything except /data and subdirectories)
+	Adds an EXCLUDE PATTERN to list of rules (Example: `--exclude /data/` - include everything except /data and subdirectories)

 	NOTES: